These creative ways to save money are exactly what you need to boost your savings. Get money saving tips you can use in real life, every day.

 We love Republic Wireless…which costs a fraction of what we were paying the big guys.
 We’ve been with them for over a year now and have saved over $700 per year.

 Or, if you’re just about ready to get rid of the darned smartphone, give Gabb Wireless a try.
-(We use this for our kids…we can keep tabs on them without any social media worries for just $20 per month.)
+It has cheaper monthly service and no access to social media. (win/win!)

 Lower electric bill?